-Frosting, ten different ways
+Vintage cream cheese frosting recipes, ten different ways

 This seems a good time to talk about something else new and wonderful in the making of cake and cookie frosting.
-It is done with Philadelphia cream cheese, the same ingredient that helped win that national cake baking contest.
+It is done with Philadelphia cream cheese, the same ingredient that helped win a national cake baking contest.

 Blend 1 three-ounce packages of Philadelphia cream cheese and 1 tablespoon milk.
 Add 2-1/2 cups sifted confectioners’ sugar, blending it in well.
 Then add your selected flavoring as indicated below and mix again.
 Each will make enough to frost and fill a 2-layer, 8-inch cake.